JeremyWhiteDev/Gizmo/README.md

 npm i
 npm i json-server -g
 ```
 7. Setup is complete!
 Use the following commands to run Gizmo locally.
+These commands may have to be run in separate terminal windows.
 ```
 json-server -p 8088 gizmo-db.json
 npm start run